Back to blog

 Can QR Codes Be Dangerous?
-What to Check Before You Scan
+Safety Checks Before You Scan

 Learn the real risks behind QR codes, including redirects, phishing links, and fake payment pages, and how to scan more safely.